wangyanqun321/learngit/readme.txt

-Git is a distrubted control syystem
+Git is a distrubted version control system.
-Git is free software
+Git is free software distrubted under the GPL.